-If you feel a lump in your breast, you should always get it checked by a GP.
+If you feel a lump in your breast, get it checked by a GP as soon as you feel it.
 Most breast lumps are harmless but some can be serious.

-Non-urgent advice: See a GP if you notice:
+Non-urgent advice: Go to a GP if you notice:

 - a lump in your breast or armpit

 - swelling or a lump in the armpit

 - a change or size in shape of your breasts

 - dimpling or puckering of your skin - it will look similar to orange peel

 - newly inverted (turned-in) nipples

 - bloodstained discharge from the nipple

 - a rash, on the nipple or surrounding area - this can look like eczema